Aquanty/rtd-hgs/docs/source/index.rst

 This target time array is passed to **HydroGeoSphere**, which uses it to produce timestep values.
 As discussed in
-Section \ `[sec:adaptive_timestep] <#sec:adaptive_timestep>`__, adaptive
+Section :ref:`sec:adaptive_timestep` , adaptive timestepping
-timestepping can be used to adjust the timestep values based on changes in head, saturation, and/or concentration as the solution progresses.
+can be used to adjust the timestep values based on changes in head, saturation, and/or concentration as the solution progresses.

 The following instructions can be used to modify the timestepping behaviour of a transient solution within the adaptive timestepping